ShonThakre/Expense-Tracker/README.md

-# Expense Tracker

-Expense Tracker is a web application designed to help users manage their finances effectively.
-It offers features for expense categorization, transaction management, and financial data visualization.
-With robust identity security measures, it ensures user privacy and protection against unauthorized access.

-## Project Structure

-The project directory includes the following components:

-### Areas

-- **Identity**: Contains pages and controllers for user authentication and access control.
-- **Pages**: Includes various pages for managing user accounts, such as login, registration, password reset, and confirmation.

-### Controllers

-- **CategoryController.cs**: Manages categories related to expenses.
-- **DashboardController.cs**: Controls the main dashboard functionality.
-- **HomeController.cs**: Handles the home page and related actions.
-- **ReportController.cs**: Deals with generating reports.
-- **TransactionController.cs**: Manages transactions.

-### Migrations

-Contains database migration files for updating the database schema.

-### Models

-- **ApplicatonDbContext.cs**: Represents the application's database context.
-- **Category.cs**: Defines the category model.
-- **Transaction.cs**: Represents transaction data.

-### Views

-Contains folders for various areas and shared views used across the application.

-### wwwroot

-Includes static files such as stylesheets, scripts, and images.

-### Other Files

-- **Expense Tracker.csproj**: The project file.
-- **Program.cs**: Contains the application's entry point.
-- **appsettings.json**: Configuration file for the application.
-- **.gitignore**: Specifies intentionally untracked files to ignore in version control.
-- **Expense Tracker.sln**: The solution file.

-## Technologies Used

-- ASP.NET Core for backend development.
-- ASP.NET Core Identity for user management.
-- Entity Framework Core for database operations.
-- Razor Pages and MVC for the frontend.
-- C# programming language.
-- SQL Server Database
-- Automapper
-- Syncfusion UI
-- Identity

-## Usage

-To use the Expense Tracker application:

-1. Clone the repository.
-2. Configure the database connection string in the `appsettings.json` file.
-3. Run migrations to create the database schema.
-4. Build and run the application.

-## Contributing

-Contributions to the Expense Tracker project are welcome!
-Feel free to open issues for bug fixes, feature requests, or improvements, and submit pull requests to contribute code changes.
+Expense Tracker
+Expense Tracker is a comprehensive web application designed to streamline financial management tasks.
+It offers robust features for expense categorization, transaction management, and insightful data visualization.
+With a strong focus on identity security, users can trust their privacy is protected against unauthorized access.

+Project Components
+Areas:

+Identity: Handles user authentication and access control.
+Pages: Manages user accounts, including login, registration, and password reset.
+Controllers:

+Category, Dashboard, Home, Report, and Transaction controllers oversee various aspects of the application's functionality.
+Migrations: Database migration files facilitate schema updates.

+Models:

+ApplicationDbContext, Category, and Transaction models maintain data integrity.
+Views: Organized folders contain shared and area-specific views.

+wwwroot: Houses static files like stylesheets and scripts.

+Other Files: Includes project configuration files, such as .gitignore and appsettings.json.

+Technologies Utilized
+Backend Development: ASP.NET Core with Entity Framework Core for data operations.
+Frontend Frameworks: Razor Pages and MVC for user interface development.
+Database: SQL Server database for data storage.
+Additional Tools: Automapper for object mapping, Syncfusion UI components for enhanced user experience, and Identity for user management.
+Usage
+To deploy the Expense Tracker application:

+Clone the repository.
+Configure the database connection string in appsettings.json.
+Run migrations to establish the database schema.
+Build and launch the application.
+Contributing
+Contributions to the Expense Tracker project are encouraged!
+Feel free to report bugs, suggest features, or submit pull requests for improvements to enhance the user experience and functionality.